kata-ai/kata-platform-docs/docs/tutorial/create-simple-bot-handover-from-chatbot-to-agent.md

 ![image alt text](./images/simple-handover/image_4.png)

+> Create keywords to identify input from chatbot users when choosing menu

 6. Click **"Create"** to save the NLUs

 ### Create an intent "menu" to catch the end-user's input